mariovelandiac/js-challenges/README.md

 ✅Tokens Counter.
 This program indicates how many tokens of only numbers exist into a string\
 ✅Find Fibonacci.
 This program finds the immediate superior Fibonacci number of a given number n\
 ✅Count by a letter.
 This program finds how many instances of a specific letter are into a string, the letter is selected by the user
 ✅Counter Random Numbers.
-This program finds how many words into a string has at least one number into them
+This program counts how many words in a string contain at least one number ✅Crossword ☠️.
+This program counts the numbers of times that a word appears in a cross word

 ## Pending:

 ❌ Reverse Url path.
 This program will invert the path of a given URL ❌ Diseña un script en javascript que imprima los primeros 10 formas siguiendo el siguiente patrón (Se muestran sólo las primeras 3):
 Cuando n = 1